elotroalex/chiens/_texts/translation.md

 - and respect;
 - and I tell you,
 - that which lights the old night of my skull,
-- is certainly not the image of ambition, nope,
+- is certainly not the image of ambition, no,
 - but the laughter of fire, the laughter of flowers and rivers
 - your image
 - more violent than a heart, more brutal than a thoroughbred